Updated: Sep 15

 Training at high intensities has been shown to be very effective at burning fat.
 In the BBC documentary The Truth About Exercise researchers demonstrated that short duration ‘maximal’ bursts of high-intensity interval training (HIIT) can have as many health benefits as longer endurance training.

-Just a 7-minute HIIT workout, for example, is enough to encourage the body to burn fat.
-And what’s more, high-intensity training promotes the metabolization of fat for up to 30-minutes after exercise.
+Just a 7 minute HIIT workout, for example, is enough to encourage the body to burn fat.
+What’s more, high-intensity training promotes the metabolisation of fat for up to 30 minutes after exercise.

 It is the versatility of circuit training that makes it such an effective weapon against exercise boredom.
-One of the leading reasons why people give up on keeping fit is because they get bored; bored of following the same routine, bored of performing the same exercises, for the same number of sets and reps . . . week in week out . . . ad infinitum . . .
+One of the leading reasons why people give up on keeping fit is because they get bored; bored of following the same routine, bored of performing the same exercises, for the same number of sets and reps . . . week in week out . . . year in year out . . .

 Not getting any fitter?

 “If you always put limits on everything you do, physical or anything else, it will spread into your work and into your life.
 There are no limits.
 There are only plateaus, and you must not stay there, you must go beyond them," (The Art of Expressing The Human Body).

 The versatility of circuits also allows for surgical specificity.
 By that I mean, circuits can be tailored to suit a specific component of fitness – strength, muscular endurance, coordination, agility – or sport.